 So, if you’ve ever wondered what is different between a traditional town and a stacked town, or a split level and a three storey town, read on!

 Traditional townhomes are likely what you imagine when you think of townhomes.
 They share side walls with the neighbouring home and can vary in terms of how many units are in one building.
 These homes typically have a basement, are two-storey, and are often similar in size to single detached homes.
-For instance, the towns pictured above are the Hillrock and the Twinleaf, which will be available in Vista Hills in 2019!
-The Twinleaf actually has the same floorplan (and 2,399 square feet of space) as the Summerpeak single detached home - but for a lower price tag!
+For instance, the towns pictured above are the Hillrock and the Twinleaf, which are available in Vista Hills!
+The Twinleaf actually has the same floorplan (and 2,399 square feet of space) as the Summerpeak single detached home – but for a lower price tag!

 Three Storey Towns

 Three storey townhomes are similar to traditional towns from the outside – but they’re built slab-on-grade, which means there is no basement.
-They share the side walls and have attached garages, but are three storey (unlike the two storey tradidional towns!)
-The pictured towns are available in Ormston at Doon South from the high $400’s and have 1686 – 1840 sq. ft. of finished space.
+They share the side walls and have attached garages, but are three storey (unlike the two storey traditional towns!)
+The pictured towns are being built in in Ormston at Doon South and have 1686 – 1840 sq. ft. of finished space.
 Because the main living space takes up the entire second level, the space is larger and more open than many other towns, since the garage doesn’t take up any of that square footage!